JeremieLitzler/js-certification-preparation/level-2-challenges/challenge-15/CHECKLIST.md

-- The console displays the expected output
+- The arcane academy displayed as expected